TheDucky-2/DataLabX/README.md

 # 📊 DataLab (v0.1 Pre-Release)

-A beginner-friendly Python library for understanding, diagnosing, and preparing real-world data.
+A Python library for understanding, diagnosing, and preparing real-world data.

 ## What is DataLab?